Sriram2255/Budget-Dashboard_Version_2.o/README.md

-# BHEL Budget Automation - Full Project
+# Budget Automation - Full Project

 This project automates ingestion of budget Excel/CSV files, cleans and persists the records, and provides an interactive Streamlit + Plotly dashboard.
 It supports recurrent automatic updates.